 EPN Agents receive record information directly from the department to perform a specific business function as defined in California Vehicle Code (CVC) 1808.1 and is approved by the department, on behalf of the requester.
 Use of an EPN Agent does not absolve the employer of responsibility for compliance with the requirements of Section CVC 1808.1

 Permitting employers to utilize agents should not affect the current procedures for processing EPN requests (i.e., adds, deletes, or one time only printout requests (for prospective hires) (INF 1119 form (driver information request)), etc).
-It is important that all parties involved understand the general EPN program requirements and have a relatively high level of understanding of technology to ensure that specified security requirements are met.
+It is important that all parties involved understand the EPN program requirements (INF 1107) and have a relatively high level of understanding of technology to ensure that specified security requirements are met.

 To utilize the service of an approved EPN Agent, the EPN account holder must complete and sign the EPN Agent Authorization form INF 2110.
 Please contact the following if you need assistance:

 SFT Process Requirements –– Automation Development Unit (916) 657–5582